Elbow Embolization

 How do I know if I’m a candidate?

-You may be eligible if you’ve had elbow pain for over 6 months, tried conservative treatments without relief, and imaging shows increased vascularity near the tendon.
-We’ll evaluate you with imaging to confirm.
+You may be eligible if you’ve had elbow pain for over 3 months, tried conservative treatments (bracing, injections, medications) without relief.

 Does the procedure hurt?